Ariha, Idlib: Syrian revolution

 On 24 August 2014, rebels captured Ariha.
 The M4 passes through Ariha before connecting with the M5 in Saraqib.
 Controlling the section of the M4 in Ariha allowed opposition forces to cut off the government's supply line from Latakia to Idlib and Aleppo cities.
 Two days later, on 26 August, rebels attacked the government-controlled Qiyasat checkpoint next to Ariha, destroying a government tank in their attempt to disrupt the government's supply line from Idlib to Latakia.
 "The rebels are trying to capture Ariha so they can move closer to [Idlib]," Ines Qadur, an independent journalist in the south of Idlib, told Syria Direct, "where they will be able to make Idlib city the next battle front.".
 However, after 10 days of bombardment, government forces recaptured the town on September 3.

 On 25 May 2015, the Army of Conquest led by the al-Qaeda-linked al-Nusra Front captured Ariha from government forces.

 On 12 January 2017, Russian warplanes raided around Ariha, killing an Uyghur Turkistan Islamic Party leader Abu Rida al-Turkistani and his family.
-Doğu Türkistan Bülteni Haber Ajansı said that Russian planes bombed the families of militant jihadist Uyghur fighters in Idlib and the TIP retaliated by firing rockets against Iranian militias.
+Doğu Türkistan Bülteni Haber Ajansı said that Russian planes bombed the families of militant jihadist Uyghur fighters in Idlib and the TIP retaliated by firing rockets against Iranian militias in the region.

 On 21 February 2018, the Syrian Liberation Front captured Ariha from Tahrir al-Sham.
 In January 2019, Tahrir al-Sham recaptured Ariha.